Branimir Kalaica

-Branimir Kalaica (born 1 June 1998) is a Croatian professional footballer who last played as a centre-back for Portuguese side Benfica B in Liga Portugal 2.
+Branimir Kalaica (born 1 June 1998) is a Croatian professional footballer who plays as a centre-back for Astana in Kazakhstan Premier League.

 Club career

 Born in Zagreb, Kalaica started his football career at local club Dinamo Zagreb.
 In June 2016, he moved to Portugal and signed a six-year contract with defending champions Benfica, as a free agent.
 On 11 September, he debuted for Benfica's reserve team in a 2–1 home win against Académico de Viseu in LigaPro.